rishinrahim/machine_learning/README.md

-# Machine Learning - Deep Learning (ML/DL)
+# Machine Learning

-A repository to record my learning in  Machine learning and Deep Learning
+A repository to record my learning as a Machine learning Engineer

-This repository contains Notes as well as Jupyter Notebooks.
-Jupyter notebooks are mostly related to my contribution in Kaggle.

 ## Contents